President Bio conducts spot checks at ministerial offices

 The President said he will continue to carry out his on-the-spot visits, targeting other public institutions, government agencies and hospitals in the coming weeks and months ahead.

-This show of discipline by the president, will be welcomed by supporters of the president that are yearning for order and discipline to return to Sierra Leone, but hated by those that have benefitted from decades of corruption and lawlessness.
+Reactions to today’s show of discipline by the president, have been mixed.
+His unannounced spot checks at ministries are welcomed by supporters of the president that are yearning for order and discipline to return to Sierra Leone, but hated by those whom analysts say, have benefitted from decades of corruption and lawlessness in the country.

+Some regard his unannounced visits as a violation of the rights of civil servants.
+But this argument does not hold water with the majority of Sierra Leoneans who voted for president Bio last March..

 Be the first to comment